 Still chugging away at the current novel, a high fantasy buddy-cop story that’s getting long and cumbersome.
 I will be lucky if this draft clocks in at 185k.
 Holy hell, that’s a long book for a non-epic.
 The editing phase will be fun.
-According to the outline, I’m just starting the final act of the initial draft.
-I have *consults notes* sixteen more scenes to go, give or take.*
+According to the outline, I’m in end-game (well, beginning of end-game).
+I have *consults notes* nine more scenes to go, give or take.*

 Querying the previous novel, In Blood, a very noir-ish urban fantasy set in Chicago with blood-drinking, marrow-eating immortal draugr, shapeshifting werewolf-esque people, secret societies, humans with sucky superpowers, assassination plots, and political backstabbery.